Energy Lines at Newgrange

 Interestingly enough if you follow the line in the other dirction from Knocknarea, it passes through Newgrange between the two engraved stones, the entrance stone and kerbstone 52, passing through the chamber and down along the passage and then on to Fourknocks.
 Stonehenge, the most famous monument in England is on the same line, and the passage of Newgrange could be said to be oriented on the site of Stonehenge.

-ìClose to Carn Menyn runs the Golden Road, a Neolithic trackway dating back some 5,000 years, which would have been a main trade route between Wessex and Ireland: bringing back gold from the Wicklow Hills.
-The existence of this trade route may go some way to explaining the myth, recounted in Geoffrey of Monmouthís Historia, that Merlin the magician was involved in transporting the Stonehenge bluestones from Ireland to Wiltshire.
-It is quite possible that this account contains an echo of an oral tradition that the stones were transported a great distance over water by ësuperhumaní powers.î
+Close to Carn Menyn runs the Golden Road, a Neolithic trackway dating back some 5,000 years, which would have been a main trade route between Wessex and Ireland: bringing back gold from the Wicklow Hills.
+The existence of this trade route may go some way to explaining the myth, recounted in Geoffrey of Monmouth's Historia, that Merlin the magician was involved in transporting the Stonehenge bluestones from Ireland to Wiltshire.
+It is quite possible that this account contains an echo of an oral tradition that the stones were transported a great distance over water by superhuman powers.

 Aside from Poynder's work, many people experience a powerful energy and presence at Newgrange, which is especially potent and palpable around full moons, solstices and equinoxes.
-Many dowsers used to visit Newgrange to map the underground water systems, and it was not uncommon to see pendulums swinging wildly at kerbstones 52 and 67.
-I once camped in the field behind Newgrange over an equinox, and the mound seemed to be throbbing all night.
+Many dowsers used to visit Newgrange to map the underground water systems, and it was not uncommon to see pendulums swinging wildly at Kerbstone 52 and Kerbstone 67.
+I once camped in the field behind Newgrange over an equinox, and the mound seemed to be throbbing all night, like a huge grounded UFO.